samsquire/sliding-puzzle-codegen-memory/README.md

 See this GIF https://giphy.com/embed/uOb99bhj98Mgi0UeBl

 This is a sliding puzzle.
 Programming is often just moving data into the right places to get the computer to do the right thing.
-If you call a a function with the right arguments, you get the expected result.
+If you call a function with the right arguments, you get the expected result.
 This program is based on the intuition that programming is largely just logistics.

 My program synthesis/codegeneration is for searching through state space of a program to allocate variables to values and arrange state for function calls.
 It is meant to automate the boring part of programming which is boilerplate and moving things into place.
 It learns the hidden states - the function calls to get the register and memory to be what they should be.